March 2026 update

 agentic retrieval • energy optimization • a roadmap for the climate AI ecosystem

-A future-proof retrieval engine for climate insights
+An energy-transparent, future-proof retrieval engine for climate insights

 This demo previews ChatNetZero’s upcoming backend overhaul: agentic retrieval, enhanced mathematical capabilities, and estimated energy use per query.